thorrak/fermentrack/docs/docs/hardware/Arduino.md

-# BrewPi-Django and Arduino-based Controllers
+# Fermentrack and Arduino-based Controllers

-Currently, BrewPi-Django does not support Arduino-based controllers.
+Currently, Fermentrack does not support Arduino-based controllers.
 Support for Arduino-based controllers is a key milestone in the development path of the software, and is expected shortly after the initial release.